chtklein/itk-strip-sensor-qc/README.md

 *	some versions of LV do not have certain libraries included (anymore)
 *	to date known issues arise for:
 	*	DDE communication protocol (needed for Alessi probestation)
+*	added third-party instrument drivers for:
+	*	Keithley 37xx switching system
-*	copies of missing libraries can be found in "./InstrControl/additional LV libraries/"
+*	copies of missing/additional libraries can be found in "./InstrControl/additional LV libraries/"
 *	copy files to
 	*	DDE: "[LabVIEW version]/vi.lib/Platform/"
+	*	Keithley 37xx: "[LabVIEW version]/instr.lib/"